How Digital Marketing Can Elevate Fair Lending Risk

 Compliance and/or fair lending officers should review marketing initiatives to ensure fair lending risk is addressed before campaigns are finalized.

 Risk management efforts should include marketing policies that outline acceptable and unacceptable criteria, fair lending training for the marketing department, and compliance approval requirements.
 Through careful analysis, review, and documentation, lenders can demonstrate efforts to provide equal access to credit through oversight of marketing efforts, including the use of digital marketing, to regulators

 Institutions may utilize mapping software to identify potential gaps in marketing efforts.
-It is likely that regulators will provide additional guidance and/or update regulations to address risks associated with the changing technological landscape.
+It is likely that regulators will provide additional guidance and/or update regulations to address risks associated with the changing technological landscape in the near future.